rafid29mehda/Fetal-Health/New Contribution/Temporal & Uncertainity/Temporal Contribution.md

 - **Reproducibility**: Mention saved models (`ctgan_suspect_temporal.pkl`, `ctgan_pathological_temporal.pkl`) and GPU code in “Materials and Methods” for transparency.
 - **Statistical Significance**: Run McNemar’s test (previous code) to confirm 94% vs. 93%/95% is significant (p < 0.05).

 This documentary and writing guidance position your work as a cutting-edge contribution, ready for a Q1 journal like *Journal of Biomedical Informatics* or *Artificial Intelligence in Medicine*.
 Share any specific questions or additional outputs (e.g., ADASYN/CTGAN results), and I’ll refine further!
-What’s your next step?